sulakshm/dolphinstor/README.md

 # dolphinstor

+Short version:
+Edit MASTER/MINIONS in mkdemo.sh, update terraform.tfvars for DO credentials.
+Then run mkdemo.sh

+Long version:
 This repo shall hold dolphinstor binary bits for demo purposes.
 a) Fill up terraform.tfvars with your DO credentials.
 1. Create a DO token from DO admin page.